dcernst/dcernst.github.io/scholarship/academic-writing.md

 ## In Preparation
   * B.J.
 Benesh, D.C.
 Ernst, and N. Sieben.
 The spectrum of impartial achievement games for generating finite groups.
   * H. Denoncourt, D.C.
 Ernst, and T. Rosenberg.
 On signed permutations of maximal reversal length.
-  * F.Awik, J. Breland, Q.Cadman, and D.C.
+  * F. Awik, J. Breland, Q.Cadman, and D.C.
 Ernst.
 Architecture of braid classes in simply-laced Coxeter systems.
   * R. Davis, D.C.
 Ernst, and A. Moll.
 Switch: An impartial game for generating graphs.

 <!-- ## Submitted -->